IBM/teaching-your-monolith-to-dance/docs/README.md

 ### Operational Modernization

 * Repackage the application to deploy within a container but maintaining a monolith application without changes to the application or runtime.
-This solution uses Appsody Operator, available as part of IBM Cloud Pak for Applications, to deploy and manage the containarized application.
+This solution uses Appsody Operator, supported by IBM Cloud Pak for Applications, to deploy and manage the containarized application.

 ### Runtime Modernization

 * Update the application runtime to Open Liberty, a suitable cloud-native framework, and deploy on Red Hat OpenShift.
 Modernize some aspects of the application by taking advantage of [MicroProfile](https://microprofile.io/) specifications, such as Health, Metrics, JWT, Config and OpenAPI.
-This solution uses Open Liberty Operator, also available as part of IBM Cloud Pak for Applications, to deploy and manage the modernized application.
+This solution uses Open Liberty Operator, also supported by IBM Cloud Pak for Applications, to deploy and manage the modernized application.

 ### Application Management